Diolg/cook-book/README.md

 Fixed by using the JS validation function inside the jquery $(document).ready(function().
 - Non-logged-in/logged-in users could access categories/edit categories, all recipes/edit recipes pages from the browser as the developer limitated the access only on the fronend side.
 This was fixed by creating the: if not session.get("user") statement.
+- The initial background image was overloaded with the variety of visual elements.
+All those (friends/family), who were testing the application, advised to change the image to something more simple, with less elements.